matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-17-20 - today we worked on adding and perfecting a schedule table

 1-21-20 - Today we brainstormed and asked for suggestions to make our homescreen - we redesigned the background image

+1-22-20 - today we created a wonderful creation.
+We finished the ideas for the schedule page while trey thought about the future.